joshsalako/fishnet/README.md

-# Fish-NET: AI-Driven Aquaculture Management
+# Fish-NET: AI-Based Aquaculture Management

 This research project aims to enhance traditional aquaculture and fishery management by employing artificial intelligence, focusing on Nigerian catfish farming as a case study.
 Through a methodical process involving data acquisition, processing, model selection and integration, application development, testing, and validation, this study explores the potential of AI in automating monitoring procedures, consequently improving accuracy, scalability, and efficiency.